AprilShuLab/MissingDataImputation/README.md

 # Benchmarking Machine Learning Missing Data Imputation Methods in Large-Scale Mental Health Survey Databases
-We investigated the missing data patterns in Simons Powering Autism Research (SPARK), a large-scale autism cohort (n=117,099) consisting of social functioning and behavioral surveys on participants with Autism Spectrum Disorder (ASD).
-In a subset of 15,196 ASD participants with complete data, we simulated three types of missingness patterns: Missing Completely at Random (MCAR) where missing values were randomly distributed across surveys, Missing Not at Random (MNAR) with Survey-Specific Missing Rates (SMR) where each survey has a unique missingness rate that corresponds to its overall missingness rate in the full dataset, and MNAR with Blockwise Survey-Specific Missing Rates (BSMR) that simulates when participants skip all questions in entire surveys.
+We investigated the missing data patterns in Simons Powering Autism Research (SPARK), a large-scale autism cohort (n=117,099) consisting of social functioning and behavioral surveys on participants with autism.
+In a subset of 15,196 participants with autism with complete data, we simulated three types of missingness patterns: Missing Completely at Random (MCAR) where missing values were randomly distributed across surveys, Missing Not at Random (MNAR) with Survey-Specific Missing Rates (SMR) where each survey has a unique missingness rate that corresponds to its overall missingness rate in the full dataset, and MNAR with Blockwise Survey-Specific Missing Rates (BSMR) that simulates when participants skip all questions in entire surveys.
 We evaluated the imputation performance on the overall dataset and on specific summary scores of four popular statistical and machine learning imputation methods - Multiple Imputation by Chained Equations (MICE), K-Nearest Neighbors (KNN), MissForest, and Multiple Imputation with Denoising Autoencoders (MIDAS).

 ## Simulation Scenarios
 ### 1. Missing Completely at Random (MCAR)